 International obligations & rights violated Bhutan has committed to respect and protect fundamental rights under the following international treaties: - 1.
 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - 2.
 Convention on the Rights of the Child (CRC) Bhutan is not fulfilling its international obligations by regularly violating or failing to protect the following rights of Christians: - Christian children are forced to receive Buddhist religious education and to participate in religious ceremonies and festivals that are not in line with their religious beliefs (CRC Art) - Christian female converts run the risk of being forcibly married to non-Christian men (CEDAW Art.
-16)

-Situation of other religious minorities According to the US State Department (IRFR 2022 Bhutan): "The Hindu Devi Panchayan Temple in Thimphu, funded by the government, approved by the King, and consecrated in 2019, formally opened on September 23 (2022).
-According to the NGO Minority Rights Group International, authorities gave Buddhist temples priority over Hindu temples in the licensing process." (page 3) Lhotshampas, who live in Bhutan but are of Nepalese descent, are a mostly Hindu group, predominantly based in the southern lowlands of the country.
+16) Situation of other religious minorities According to the US State Department (IRFR 2023 Bhutan): "Some religious groups said government ceremonies continued to involve mandatory Buddhist prayer rituals.
+The government continued to recognize significant Buddhist and Hindu religious holidays as public holidays.
+The government did not recognize any Christian holidays as public holidays.
+"Lhotshampas, who live in Bhutan but are of Nepalese descent, are a mostly Hindu group, predominantly based in the southern lowlands of the country.
 They comprise an estimated 33% of the population of Bhutan.
-They have been victims of severe discrimination and persecution by the state in recent decades, but not just by Bhutan alone (World Atlas, last accessed 20 July 2023).
+They have been victims of severe discrimination and persecution by the state in recent decades, not just by Bhutan alone but by Nepal also.

 Open Doors in Bhutan Open Doors local partners provide immediate aid to Bhutanese believers when their faith in Christ leads to various kinds of persecution.
-We strengthen the persecuted church in Bhutan, primarily through prayer support and other practical emergency support.
+We strengthen the persecuted church in Bhutan primarily through prayer support and other practical emergency support.

-About this brief - This brief is a summary of the Full Country Dossier produced annually by World Watch Research (WWR), the research department of Open Doors International.
-It may be used and distributed free of charge, but please always acknowledge the source as: © 2024 Open Doors International. - The WWL 2024 reporting period was 01 October 2022 30 September 2023. - All brief country profiles can be accessed under 'Advocacy resources' on the research pages of the Open Doors International website, along with the more detailed Full Country Dossiers and the latest update of WWL Methodology.
-These are also available at the Open Doors Analytical website (password: freedom).
-All photos in this dossier are for illustrative purposes.
+ABOUT THIS BRIEF - The content of this document is based on the more detailed WWL Persecution Dynamics per country published annually by World Watch Research (WWR), the research department of Open Doors International.
+It may be used and distributed free of charge, but please always acknowledge the source as: © 2025 Open Doors International. - All brief country profiles can be accessed under 'Advocacy resources' on the research pages of the Open Doors International website, along with the WWL Persecution Dynamics per country, accompanying Background Information per country and the latest update of WWL Methodology.
+These are also available at the Open Doors Analytical website (password: freedom). - The WWL 2025 reporting period was 01 October 2023 30 September 2024.